Cyril Joe Barton: Memorials

 Barton's body was buried with full military honours in April 1944 in a registered war grave at the South-West corner of Kingston-upon-Thames Cemetery, in the County of Surrey.

 Barton Green in New Malden, Surrey, where he had attended school, was named in his honour in the early 1950s.

 Barton Road at the Yorkshire Air Museum in Elvington, North Yorkshire, was named in his honour in the year 2000 on the 56th anniversary of his death in action.

 A housing estate in Ryhope, Barton Park, was also named after him, and a nearby street was named Halifax Place, after the bomber-type that he flew in the exploit.

 Coombe Boys' School (formerly named Beverley Boys' School when Barton was a pupil there) in New Malden, Surrey, named a new building after him in 2009.

 Kingston College, where Barton was a student when the war broke out, offers an annual prize for the pupil of the year, which is named after him.

 A portrait painting of him hangs in his memory in the Wheatsheaf Inn at Burn, North Yorkshire, where Barton's squadron, 578 Squadron, was based at the time of his last sortie.

-His Victoria Cross is on display at the Royal Air Force Museum, Hendon, London.
+His Victoria Cross is on display at the Royal Air Force Museum Cosford.

+Longhedge housing estate in Salisbury, Wiltshire named the street Barton Place in his honour in 2022.